dlakhiani/eStore/README.md

 -> to build, use: gradle build

--> to run, use: gradle run --args=<fileName>.txt
+-> to run, use: gradle run --args="fileName".txt
-    for instance: gradle run --args=storeInput.txt
+   * for instance: gradle run --args=storeInput.txt
 -> or, use gradle run.

 -> to test, use: gradle test